policy & advocacy

 The Early Care and Education Map by Shift Research Lab, a Program of The Piton Foundation

 The ECE Map leverages data from Denver’s seven-county metro region to show where quality, licensed early care and education resources are located relative to where young children live.
-This tool helps providers, funders, policymakers, and advocates better understand the existing landscape of early care and education services, and it can inform decision-making related to public and private sector investment, provider expansion, spending of quality improvement dollars, and identifying where additional subsidies are needed.
+This tool helps providers, funders, policymakers, and advocates better understand the existing landscape of early care and education services, and it can inform decision-making related to public and private sector investment.

 Colorado’s General Assembly